Bible Verses

 10) Colossians 1:28

-Him we preach, warning every man and teaching every man in all wisdom, that we may present every man perfect in Christ Jesus.
+We proclaim him, admonishing every man and teaching every man in all wisdom, that we may present every man perfect in Christ Jesus;

-10 Bible Verses on Evangelism and Outreach
+10 Bible Verses About Bold Witness and Evangelism

 11) 1 Peter 3:15